 [Thai Foods Guide] Dishes you should know and should try

-If you are new to Thailand travel topics, or wondering what you can eat in your Thailand vacation, or maybe you want to try cooking Thai food and aren’t sure where to start.
+If you are new to Thailand travel topics or wondering what you can eat in your Thailand vacation, or maybe you want to try cooking Thai food and aren’t sure where to start.
 Maybe you’re just visiting a Thai restaurant for the first time and need to know what to order.
 This guide to Thai food is for you.

 It’s a big misunderstanding thing to consider that Thai cuisine is always spicy.
 In fact, the culinary art of this country focuses on light, healthy, delicately fragrant and full of vegetables.
-But exactly what are considered as the superstars of Thai dishes?
-For any Thai food virgins out there stressing over what to eat in this part of the world, guess that we had better to start now:
+But exactly what is considered as the superstars of Thai dishes?
+For any Thai food virgins out there stressing over what to eat in this part of the world, guess that we had better start now:

 Not like the Western style, in which soup is a starter, Thai soups are served as part of the main meal.
 You can have either them only or with rice/ rice noodle on the side.
 The two main soups you’ll find are Tom Ka ( or Tom Kha) and Tom Yam ( or Tom Yum).